Nevada man charged with threatening U.S. senator in antisemitic messages

 In a subsequent message left the following week, prosecutors alleged a caller from an unknown number whose voice matched Miller's left another voicemail in which he said the senator's family was in danger.

-Prosecutors said Miller also allegedly visited the federal courthouse in Las Vegas, where both of Nevada's senators have offices, on Oct.
+Prosecutors said Miller also allegedly visited the federal courthouse in Las Vegas, where Rosen has an office, on Oct.
 18. After being turned away by security, he started yelling about "kill[ing] every last Israeli terror-f******-rist," according to the newly unsealed documents.

 Court records indicate Miller made his initial appearance last week and is being held in pretrial detention.
 His attorney, public defender Benjamin Nemec, declined to comment on the charge when contacted by CBS News.